National Center for Agricultural Utilization Research Site Logo

 Title: ISOLATION AND SEQUENCE ANALYSIS OF POLYKETIDE SYNTHASE GENES FROM THREE FUSARIA COMMONLY FOUND IN CORN

-item Callighan, Bryce - BRADLEY UNIV, PEORIA, IL
+item CALLIGHAN, BRYCE - BRADLEY UNIV, PEORIA, IL

-item Johnson, Keith - BRADLEY UNIV, PEORIA, IL
+item JOHNSON, KEITH - BRADLEY UNIV, PEORIA, IL

 item Brown, Daren

-Submitted to: Fungal Genetics Conference/Asilomar
+Submitted to: Fungal Genetics Conference

 Publication Type: Abstract Only

-Publication Acceptance Date: March 20, 2005
+Publication Acceptance Date: 3/20/2005

 Publication Date: N/A